Urigo/angular-meteor/README.md

 you can install `barbatus:angular2-runtime`, a package that adds all the required dependencies.
 Since it's a package, it's loaded by Meteor before any user code.

+If you prefer to install polyfills manually for some reason, you could try `angular2-meteor-polyfills` NPM.
+On the client side, import them by `import 'angular2-meteor-polyfills/browser'`, on the server - `import 'angular2-meteor-polyfills'`.

 Please don't forget to add a main HTML file (can be `index.html` or with any other name) even if your app template consists of one single tag, e.g., `<body><app></app></body>`.